CryptoServices/cryptoservices.github.io/challenges/screenapp.md

 ![drawing of an airplane screen](/images/challenges/screenapp.jpg)

 So whenever I find myself in an airplane with that kind of monitor in front of my seat, I can find the pairing page on the menu of that little screen to start the process.
-It will display 4 random numbers that I will have to type into the smartphone app.
-After that, these numbers are hashed with SHA-256 to produce a key `k`.
+It will display 4 random digits that I will have to type into the smartphone app.
+After that, this 4-digit number is hashed with SHA-256 to produce a key `k`.

 I am then asked to connect to the video display's own wifi hotspot.
 I know which wifi it is thanks to the SSID displayed on it!